 Category Archives: Ehlers-Danlos

-Total Eye Care to Conduct CCSVI Study
+Total Eye Care to Conduct Fundus Vascular Abnormalities Study

 We are very pleased to announce that Total Eye Care will start its first clinical study next month.
-The title of the study is Vascular Fundus Changes in Patients With High Probability of Chronic Cerebrospinal Venous Insufficiency (CCSVI).
+The title of the study is Vascular Fundus Changes in Patients With High Probability of Chronic Cerebrospinal Venous Insufficiency.
 Check out the video below for more information.
 We are recruiting patients with either Ehlers-Danlos Syndrome or Multiple Sclerosis so please spread the word.
 The video has a lot of good information on the study so please do check it out.

-Keratoconus – New Options for Patients
+New Keratoconus Treatment Options for Patients

 Due to the fact that one of the specialties at Total Eye Care is keratoconus we see many patients with this condition.
 We recently updated our patient information on keratoconus page to reflect some of the new technologies available to our patients such as;